jar398/cldiff/doc/user-guide.md

     optional arguments:
       -h, --help  show this help message and exit --out OUT   where to store the DwC version

+E.g.

+    python3 src/ncbi_to_dwca.py work/ncbi/2020-01-01/dump \
+      --out work/ncbi/2020-01-01/converted.csv

+(The GBIF files are DwCA format already, so they can be used directly.)

 ## Output